A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

 where $\alpha>$ 0 is called the entropic index.
-Note that, when $\alpha$ approaches 1, the Tsallis entropy exactly recovers the standard Shannon entropy in $\mathcal{H}(p_\theta(y|x_i)) = \sum_c p_\theta(y_c|x_i) \log p_\theta(y_c|x_i)$.
-In practice, the conditional Shannon entropy $\mathcal{H}(p_\theta(y|x))$ has been widely used in SFDA methods \cite{li2020model,bateson2020source,liu2021adapting,yan2021augmented,sivaprasad2021uncertainty,you2021domain,kundu2021generalize,bateson2022source,liu2022memory,zhou2022domain_bibm,pei2022uncertainty,lee2022feature,zhang2022colearning,liu2022unsupervised,kondo2022source,sinha2023test}.
-Besides, there exist many variants of standard entropy minimization.
-For example, SS-SFDA \cite{kothandaraman2021ss} ranks the target images first and minimizes the entropy from confident data to less-confident data, SFDA-VS \cite{ye2021source} develops a nonlinear weighted entropy minimization loss that weighed more on the low-entropy samples.
-Moreover, TT-SFUDA \cite{vs2022target} focuses on the entropy of the ensemble predictions under multiple augmentations, and SFDA-GEM \cite{yuan2022source} accommodates the Gumbel-softmax trick by modifying the predictions with additive Gumbel noise to improve the robustness.
+Note that, as $\alpha$ approaches 1, the Tsallis entropy converges to the standard Shannon entropy, given by $\mathcal{H}(p_\theta(y|x_i)) = \sum_c p_\theta(y_c|x_i) \log p_\theta(y_c|x_i)$.
+In practice, the conditional Shannon entropy $\mathcal{H}(p_\theta(y|x))$ has been widely used in TTDA methods \citep{li2020model,liu2021adapting,sivaprasad2021uncertainty,you2021domain,kundu2021generalize,bateson2022source,sinha2023test}.
+Besides, there exist numerous variations of standard entropy minimization.
+For instance, SFDA-VS \citep{ye2021source} develops a nonlinear weighted entropy minimization loss that emphasizes low-entropy samples.
+TT-SFUDA \citep{vs2022target} focuses on the entropy of the ensemble predictions under multiple augmentations.

-When $\alpha$ equals 2, the Tsallis entropy in Eq.~(\ref{eq:tsa}) corresponds to the maximum squares loss \cite{chen2019domain}, $\sum_c p_\theta(y_c|x_i)^2$.
-Compared with the Shannon entropy, the gradient of the maximum squares loss increases linearly, preventing easy samples from dominating the training process in the high probability area.
-Also, another line of SFDA methods \cite{liu2021source,luo2021exploiting,li2022union,li2022improving,kumar2023conmix} has employed the maximum squares loss.
-Built on this, Batch Nuclear-norm Maximization (BNM) \cite{cui2020towards} approximates the prediction diversity using the matrix rank, which is further adopted in other SFDA methods \cite{wang2021learning,tian2022source_cee,jiao2022source}.
-Additionally, another line of SFDA methods \cite{ye2022alleviating,plananamente2022test} pays attention to the class confusion matrix, which minimizes the inter-class confusion to ensure no samples are ambiguously classified into two classes at the same time.
-RNA++ \cite{plananamente2022test} also discusses the usage of complement entropy that flattens the predicted probabilities of classes except for the pseudo label.
+When $\alpha$ is set to 2, the Tsallis entropy in Eq.~(\ref{eq:tsa}) is equivalent to the maximum squares loss \citep{chen2019domain,liu2021source,kumar2023conmix}, given by $\sum_c p_\theta(y_c|x_i)^2$.
+Compared to the Shannon entropy, the gradient of the maximum squares loss increases linearly, preventing easy samples from dominating the training process in the high probability region.
+Building on this, Batch Nuclear-norm Maximization (BNM) \citep{cui2020towards} approximates the prediction diversity using the matrix rank, which is utilized by CDL \citep{wang2021learning}.
+Additionally, SI-SFDA \citep{ye2022alleviating} pays attention to the class confusion matrix and minimizes the inter-class confusion to ensure that no samples are ambiguously classified into two classes at the same time.